 - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+(Core)